-• 1500 children are diagnosed annually with cancer and a third of these will have a Central Nervous System (CNS) tumour.
-95-98% of these will be brain tumours.
+• 1500 children are diagnosed annually with cancer.
+Of these, nearly a third (c.400) have brain tumours.

-Dr Angela Kirby – Clinical Psychologist, Addenbrooke’s Hospital, Cambridge
+Dr Angela Kirby – Lead Clinical Psychologist, Addenbrooke’s Hospital, Cambridge